Bruno81930/EDAN20-Labs/Assignment5/README.md

 ### Choosing a training and a test sets
 The CONLL-X annotated corpora and annotation scheme are available here.
 The Swedish corpus called Talbanken was originally collected and annotated in Lund and modified by Joakim Nivre.
 You can read details on the corpus and references here.

 In this assignment, you will use the CONLL-X Swedish corpus.
-Download the tar archives containing the training and test sets for Swedish and uncompress them: [data sets].
-Local copies: [ training set] [ test set] [ test set with answers].
+Download the tar archives containing the training and test sets for Swedish and uncompress them: [data sets](http://ilk.uvt.nl/conll/free_data.html).
+Local copies: [training set](http://fileadmin.cs.lth.se/cs/Education/EDAN20/corpus/conllx/sv/swedish_talbanken05_train.conll) [test set](http://fileadmin.cs.lth.se/cs/Education/EDAN20/corpus/conllx/sv/swedish_talbanken05_test_blind.conll) [test set with answers](http://fileadmin.cs.lth.se/cs/Education/EDAN20/corpus/conllx/sv/swedish_talbanken05_test.conll).
 ### Nivre's parser
 For each sentence with a projective dependency graph, there is an action sequence that enables Nivre's parser to generate this graph.
 Gold standard parsing corresponds to the sequence of parsing actions, left-arc (la), right-arc (ra), shift (sh), and reduce (re) that produces the manually-obtained, gold standard, graph.